spcourse/sp2/news/unigrams/10 unigrams.md

     for multiplier in multiply_list:
         results_lambda_function = my_map(lambda x: x * multiplier, data_list)

-        def multiply(x):
-            return x * multiplier

-        results_local_function = my_map(multiply, data_list)

-  Essentially, in both solutions, we create some local scope wherein our second variable is set as we create a function.
+  Essentially, we create some function that only exists in local scope wherein our second variable is set.
 This way, every loop, we create a "new" function that only has one input variable, but that will always use our second variable as a multiplier.
 In your case, this set variable will be a dictionary concerning a specific category, while the other (free) variable is a tokenized word.